tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

+---
+layout: post
+post: How to plot a Confusion Matrix in Python
+---

 Here is an example on how you can plot the Confusion Matrix from Scikit Learn in a visual format that makes it easier to understand.

 The documentation for **[Confusion Matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html)** is pretty good, but I struggled to find a quick way to add labels and display the output into an easy to read format.